everdark/k9/README.md

 # Self-Taught Data Science Playground

 The repository is a collection of my self-taught notebooks for data science theories and practices.
+A huge effort is made to strike a balance between methodology derivation (with math) and hands-on coding.
+The target audience is data science practitioners (including myself) with hands-on experiences who are seeking for more in-depth understandings of machine learning algorithms and relevant statistics.

-Here to visit my web site [Hello, Data Science!](https://everdark.github.io/k9/) hosting all the notebooks in nicely rendered HTML.
+Here to visit the web site [Hello, Data Science!](https://everdark.github.io/k9/) hosting all the notebooks in nicely rendered HTML.

 ## Notebooks Summary